SM 32x450 [2xM8] / N52 - magnetic roller

 - Thanks to their high temperature resistance, they can operate (depending on the form) even at temperatures up to 230°C and above...

-- Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and other modern machines.
+- Key role in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical equipment or other modern machines.

 Disadvantages of neodymium magnets: